 Local businesses need your ongoing support.
-Please continue to patronize our small and local businesses as much as you are able, taking advantage of delivery, pick-up, and online services.
+Please continue to patronize our small and local businesses as much as you are able, taking advantage of in-store, delivery, pick-up, and online services.
 Tenleytown is still open for business, we’re just doing business a little differently right now.
 Below find links to restaurants offering delivery, updates from other retailers and merchants, and resources for local business owners.
 Stay safe.
 Stay healthy.
 Shop local.

 Click here for delivery options offered by local restaurants on widely available delivery apps.